AlgoTradingHub/theplatform-book/source/plugins.md

 use std::io::Read;
 ```

-Define the size of buffer to hold data, readed from STDIN
+Define the size of buffer for holding data to be read from STDIN:

 ```Rust
 const BUFFER_SIZE: usize = 64000000;
 ```

-Core part of each reagent is a PIPE - sender and receiver:
+The core part of each reagent is a PIPE - sender and receiver:

 ```Rust
 pub struct Receiver {